- PhD, Sociology, York University

 Policy studies, Canadian political economy, social movements, work and labour

-Hurl, Chris and Benjamin Christensen (Eds.)(Forthcoming).
+Hurl, Chris and Benjamin Christensen (Eds.)(2021).
 "Reflections on the Struggle against the Free Trade Agreement (FTA), 30 years later".
 Socialist Studies/Études socialistes

 Christensen, Benjamin (2020).
 “Ontario Pension Policy Making the Politics of CPP Reform, 1963-2016”, Canadian Journal of Political Science.
 53, pp. 1-18